agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 [Peter Sagan][sagan], the [green jersey][green] winner, was only interested in sprints.
 He took it easy on the mountain stages to conserve energy, as you can see in the steep declines on stages 14 and 15 (the Pyrenees) and Stages 18--20 (the Alps).
-Most other riders similarly, as you can see, although some recovered time on stage 17 when the favorites let a large breakaway group escape and take a 20 minute advantage.
+Most other riders performed similarly, as you can see, although some recovered time on stage 17 when the favorites let a large breakaway group escape and take a 20 minute advantage.
 Sagan did not make that group, as we can see.